iovation/rpmcpan/README.md

 * `exclude_build_requires`: A list of CPAN modules to exclude from the list of non-runtime prereqs returned by the MetaCPAN API.
 Useful for excluding incompatible or circular dependencies.
-* `conflicts`: An array of CPAN distributions with which the resulting RPM for the distribution will conflict.
+* `cpan_conflicts`: An array of CPAN distributions with which the resulting RPM for the distribution will conflict.
 * `envrionment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.